Mastino I della Scala

-Mastino I della Scala (died 26 October 1277), born Leonardo or Leonardino, was an Italian condottiero, who founded the Scaliger house of Lords of Verona.
+Mastino I della Scala (died 26 October 1277), born Leonardo or Leonardino, was an Italian aristocrat who founded the Scaliger house of the Lords of Verona.

+Mastino was the son of Jacopino della Scala and brother of Alberto I della Scala, his eventual successor.
+Along with the rest of his family, Mastino was a supporter of the Ghibelline leader Ezzelino III da Romano, for whom Mastino served as podestà of Cerea in 1258, and of Verona itself from January 1259.
+When Ezzelino died in 1259, the Veronese guilds elected Mastino to the position of podestà del popolo.
+Although he was the de facto leader of the city, Mastino did not hold a single title or office that designated him as such; rather he held different high offices through which he exercised his influence over the Veronese commune.
+From 1261 to 1269 he was podestà of the Casa dei Mercanti, a position which gave him control over all production and commerce in the city, and which he combined from 1262 on with that of capitano del popolo ("people's captain").
+Mastino's policies were a continuation of Ezzelino's, keeping the Guelph faction and other exiles away and securing political and economic stability.

-The son of Jacopino della Scala, he was podestà of Cerea in 1259, and then podestà of Verona.
-Ezzelino III da Romano, the chief Ghibelline leader of northern Italy, died that year, and Mastino inherited his role.
-In 1260 he obtained the position of capitano del popolo ("people's captain") of Verona, managing to establish a hereditary seigniory, with a generally Ghibelline stance, from 1263.
-In the following year he led the Veronese army to the conquest of Lonigo and Montebello, menacing Vicenza.
+In 1264 he led the Veronese army to the conquest of Lonigo and Montebello, menacing Vicenza.
 He was also able to shortly annex the lands of the bishop of Trent.
 Mastino also obtained an agreement with the Republic of Venice which granted to the Veronese free access to trades on the Adige River and signed a treaty of peace with the Guelph city of Mantua.

 In 1267, when Conradin, last of the Hohenstaufen, descended into Italy to reconquer the Kingdom of Sicily, Mastino allied with him.
 Pope Clement IV, ally of the current King of Naples Charles I of Anjou, excommunicated Conradin and all his Ghibelline supporters, including Mastino and Verona itself.
 The excommunication was raised only when, a few years later, 166 Cathars captured in Sirmione were publicly burnt alive in the Arena.